lileitech/lileitech.github.io/source/news/index.md

 ## 2019

 * **[15 Dec, 2019]** Happy to be the runnerups of [FBDC](https://fbdc.fudan.edu.cn/wosterwwession/list.htm) best poster awards togther with Xin Weng.
-* **[26 Oct, 2019]** Our paper "Atrial Scar Quantification via Multi-Scale CNN in the Graph-Cuts Framework" has been accepted by MedIA!
-Thanks so much to Prof. Xiahai Zhuang, Dr. Guang Yang, the editor and the reviewers 🌟!
+* **[26 Oct, 2019]** 🌟 Our paper "Atrial Scar Quantification via Multi-Scale CNN in the Graph-Cuts Framework" has been accepted by MedIA!
+Thanks so much to Prof. Xiahai Zhuang, Dr. Guang Yang, the editor and the reviewers!
 * **[13 Oct, 2019]** Our MS-CMRSeg challenge 2019 was successfully held!
 Thanks to all participants and organizers!
 * **[22 July, 2019]** Our paper "Evaluation of Algorithms for Multi-Modality Whole Heart Segmentation: An Open-Access Grand Challenge" has been accepted by MedIA!
 Thanks so much to Prof. Xiahai Zhuang, [Dr. Guang Yang](https://www.imperial.ac.uk/people/g.yang), the editor and the reviewers!